nijoakim/combo-whist/README.md

 For more detailed information check out the [rules and background story](http://nijoakim.com/combo-whist).

 ## Building
-Combo whist is distributed as a LaTeX source which can generate pdfs containing the rules.
+Combo whist is distributed as a LaTeX source which can generate PDFs containing the rules.
 To generate the ruleset for all languages run

 	$ make